 Both English common law and Ghanaian customary law are recognised in Ghana.
 The judicial system comprises of inferior and superior courts, with a Supreme Court as the highest court of appeal.
 Traditional matters and matters relating to chieftaincy are dealt with in the regional and National House of Chiefs.
 Appeals from the National House of Chiefs can be heard in the Supreme Court.

-Generally, all industries in Ghana are open to foreign investment, however there are restrictions on foreign investments in the oil and gas industry in the form of licensing and local participation requirements.
+Generally, all industries in Ghana encourage foreign investment, however there are restrictions on foreign investments in the oil and gas industry in the form of licensing and local participation requirements.
 Particularly sectors which are bright spots for investment include the agriculture sector, in which financial contribution to storage and transport facilities for produce would serve as a stable investment.
-Similarly, the supply of agricultural and fishing equipment alongside meteorological equipment would provide the opportunity for an increased harvest of crops and fish to be exported internationally.

 Meanwhile, demand for education is becoming more prevalent in Ghana after the economy seeing promising growth in the past few decades.
 The establishment of training facilities for graduate employment would stimulate an improvement across all industries.
 It would also help Ghana to improve its manufacturing sector, which already has a strong foundation thanks to Ghanaian industrialisation policies.
 Further education would have a similar positive effect on the financial services sector, as Accra is already home to many commercial and development financial institutions and foreign banks.